vanilla/vanilla/plugins/QnA/README.md

 **The author is not receiving follow-up notifications:**

--   Make sure the author has the preference "Send me a follow-up for my answered questions." (`Notification.Email.QuestionFollowUp`) enabled.
+-   Make sure the author has the preference "Send me a follow-up for my answered questions" (`Notification.Email.QuestionFollowUp`) enabled.
 If you're triggering this notification manually, the pop-up will display a message with more information.